The See of Things

 The old woman looked up at their stirring.
 She then placed her palm upon the circle and leaned forward.
 The weight of her body broke the sand’s surface and she spoke more words, too soft for the girl to hear.

 “Twitch, tetchy, uma, tet…,” the old woman then called louder, “Twish, oohcho, chada ba,” she continued to chant, pulling her hands up, and contracting her fingers.
-She dragged the back of her knuckles across the broken earth, pushing deeper and deeper, with her eyes now locked upward toward the sky.
+The old woman dragged the back of her knuckles across the broken earth, pushing deeper and deeper, her eyes locked upwards toward the sky.

 “You may not keep it!” she scolded.
 Bending over while at the same time throwing back her head in defiance, she screamed louder, “Show me!!!”